-Structure of "Burst" alarm message is described in the paragraph 3.3.2 "Alarm message".
+Structure of alarm message of "Broken Pipe" type is described in the paragraph "Structure of module data messages".

-3.1.9 Setting of sensor inputs
+3.5.8 Setting of sensor inputs

-Any two-state sensors of "on/off" (0/1) type with contact, relay, or electronic binary output (e.g. door contacts, flood detectors, fire detectors, electronic seals...etc.) can be connected to any WB169-SI2 module port.
+Any two-state sensors of "on/off" (0/1) type with contact, relay, or electronic binary output (e.g. door contacts, flood detectors, fire detectors, electronic seals...etc.) can be connected to any of four WB169-SI4 module ports.
 If the port is not preset to "alarm mode", the module only stores number of 0/1 transitions of the sensor into the counter and transmits the number in periodical info-messages.
 If, as an example, the door contact is connected to the port, the module registers each open/close cycle and regularly broadcasts number of cycles from last reset of the counter.
 If it is required to send a message immediately after each opening/closing of the door, it is necessary to preset the port (counter) into the alarm mode.
-For increasing of detection reliability it is necessary to involve equalizing filter for each sensor input as described above (see description of "dmode" command).
+For increasing of detection reliability it is recommended to involve equalizing filter for each sensor input as described above (see description of "dmode" command).
 By involving the filter, the detection will be more resistant to false alarms caused by any signal disturbances on the input wire.